KatyaniSingh18/CipherVault/README.md

 # CipherVault

-CipherVault is a cybersecurity project that performs text encryption, decryption, and password strength analysis.
+CipherVault is a beginner cybersecurity project that performs:

+- Text and File Encryption
+- Text and File Decryption
+- Password Strength Checking

+The project demonstrates basic cryptography concepts and secure password practices.

+Language Used:
+Python